What’s The Recommended Exercise Routine For A 7-8-month-old Puppy?

 Playing Fetch

 Playing fetch is a fantastic way to engage your puppy in a fun and interactive exercise activity.
 Use soft toys or balls specifically designed for dogs to avoid any harm or injury.
-Start with gentle throws, gradually increasing the distance as your puppy becomes more comfortable with the .
+Start with gentle throws, gradually increasing the distance as your puppy becomes more comfortable with the game.

 Swimming